Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

 }
 ```

-Nice, as you can see the plugin even added the `X-Consumer-Id` and `X-Consumer-Username` as a request headers.
+Nice, as you can see the plugin even added the `X-Consumer-Id` and `X-Consumer-Username` as request headers.

 > It is possible to make consumer mapping optional and non-authorizing by setting the `config.consumer_optional=true`.

 ## Headers

-Before you proceed, check that you have done [the preparations](#preparations).
+Before you proceed, check that you have completed [the preparations](#preparations).

 The OpenID Connect plugin can pass claim values, tokens, JWKs, and the session identifier to the upstream service
 in request headers, and to the downstream client in response headers.
 By default, the plugin passes an access token